History

 Coins

-Thamba-massa, Silver Angutu-massa, and Panama were among the main coins circulated during the Kotte period.
+Thamba-Massa, Silver Angutu-Massa, and Panama were among the main coins circulated during the Kotte period.
 Other contemporary coins used during this period include Setu and Pagodi coins.

-Panama - A valuable coin used during the 14th century A.D..
+Panama - A valuable coin used during the 14th century A.D.
 Silver Panama coins were circulated between the period 1454 to 1506 and subsequently replaced by the gold Panama coins.

 Historical sites situated within the present Kotte Municipality

 Kotte was the capital of Sri Lanka from 1412 to 1565 A.D.
 (Fonseka, 2010).
-Since it existed nearly 150 years as the capital of the country, a significant amount of preserved ruins of this ancient kingdom can be expected.
-However, the rapid development and land occupation that were taken place in the recent history in this area has caused massive destruction of the ruins of this ancient kingdom.
+Since it existed for nearly 150 years as the capital of the country, a significant amount of preserved ruins of this ancient kingdom can be expected.
+However, the rapid development and land occupation that was taken place in recent history in this area has caused massive destruction of the ruins of this ancient kingdom.

-Presently, only a few places in the area reminiscent of the old glory of the Kotte Kingdom.
+Presently, only a few places in the area are reminiscent of the old glory of the Kotte Kingdom.

 Alakeshwara Archaeological Site Ananda Sastralaya Ruins